tbrasington/text-to-styles/README.md

 ## Commands

-There are two commands available `Render Type Styles` and `Export JSON Tokens`
+There are two commands available `Create Text Styles`, `Render Style Sheet` and `Export JSON Tokens`

-### Render Type Styles
+### Create Text Styles
-Will generate all of your text styles into the Sketch Document and create a Page called "Rendered Styles" to show the output.
-Note this won't apply it to the styles themselves.
-It is recommended that you use this document now as a Library for your text styles.
+Will generate all of your text styles into the Sketch Document.

+### Render Style Sheet
+This will reate a Page called "Rendered Styles" and create every combination within your text styles.
+Please make sure you have run the Create Text Styles command before.

+#### Performance
+This command can take a long time to run.
+The more combinations the longer it will take.

 ### Export JSON Tokens